stelzinga/MF/Management_Framework-Appendix.md

 ## VRIO  (Framework)
 VRIO stands for Valuable, Rare, Inimitable, Organisation.
 It is another Tool used to define and analyse the *internal* aspects (Strengths, Weaknesses) of the SWOT (see above).

-Todo: find the details of this Tool.
+To do: find the details of this Tool.
 ________________________________________
 ## Pestel  (Framework)
 Pestel stands for Political, Economic, Socio-cultural, Technological, Environmental, Legal environments.
 It is a Tool used to analyse and define the *external* aspects (Opportunities, Threats) of the SWOT analysis, see above).

-Todo: find the details of this Tool.
+To do: find the details of this Tool.
 ________________________________________
 ## SMART (Framework)
 SMART (Specific, Measurable, Aggressive, Realistic, and Time-bound) is a Framework used to define Objectives.